CarnoZhao/Leetcode/README.md

 # Leetcode
-Excersice of Leetcode and Codewat
+Excersice of Leetcode and Codewar